 Safety and tolerability will be assessed through reporting of adverse events, physical and neurological testing, ECGs, as well as blood and urine analyses.
 Baseline and end-point measures of cognition and function, MRI brain scans, and cerebrospinal fluid (CSF) biomarker analyses will be used to determine preliminary efficacy of TPI-287 in mild-moderate AD.
 Pharmacokinetic and pharmacodynamic properties of TPI-287 will be calculated from blood plasma collected after the first infusion, and from CSF collected on the last visit of the placebo-controlled phase.

-Open to people ages 50 years to 82 years
+Open to people ages 50-82

 (all must be met):

 ) are allowed as long as the dose is stable for 30 days prior to Screening

 Exclusion Criteria (any one of the following will exclude a subject from being enrolled into the study):